Reading time: 5 minutes

 The tax-free component (or exempt component) of your super account is generally the contributions on which you have already paid tax, so you don’t pay tax on them again when they are withdrawn.

-Tax-free components mainly include your non-concessional (after-tax) contributions and the associated investment earnings.
+Tax-free components mainly include your non-concessional (after-tax) contributions.

-The tax-free component is always paid to you without a tax bill, regardless of your age when you take your super benefit, or who you leave your benefits to if you die.
+The tax-free component is always paid to you without an additional tax bill, regardless of your age when you take your super benefit, or who you leave your benefits to if you die.

 2. Taxable components